Fallout: New Vegas/Unused Creatures

 A Securitron named and styled after Marilyn Monroe that would have appeared in the Lucky 38.
 Despite being unused, she (along with Jane, House's other Securitron girlfriend) appears in the collector's edition deck, on the 2 of Diamonds.
 Veronica alludes to her as well in dialog, commenting "What'd you think of Mr. House?
 I was surprised he only had the two robot sex slaves."

 She is placed inside the Lucky 38's Presidential Suite, but disabled.
 You can enable her by entering the commands prid 15e113 and enable into the console.
-She does not have any dialog other that the placeholder "What do you need?", though she shares Jane's "..." goodbye, though she has pair of inaccessible player-only lines.
+She does not have any functional dialog other than the placeholder "What do you need?" and "..." goodbye, though she has pair of inaccessible player-only lines.

 "Apparently, there were some errors with her VO that weren't able to be fixed, so she was cut."